nojramu/ALS_Thesis/README.md

 - Implements Simpson's Rule numerical integration for cognitive load data.
 - Provides discretization of integral results into buckets.
 - Supports dynamic and historical range-based discretization.
+- Includes quantitative analysis comparing Simpson's Rule with trapezoidal integration.
-- Includes example usage with data loading and integration.
+- Contains example usage demonstrating integration and discretization.

 ---

 This detailed documentation summarizes the key functionalities of each module to aid understanding, maintenance, and further development of the system.